bjoernQ/rconfig/README.md

 - `--init`                 Create a new empty `config.toml`
 - `--features <FEATURES>`  Features to be passed to the build
 - `--no-default-features`  Don't activate default features

+While Ratatui is a really nice crate maybe having a GUI instead of a TUI is easier. (e.g. both eGui and Iced are both nice and come with a lot of useful widgets).